 - It helps to know financial risk pertaining to the company.

-- Financial Leverage also helps in taking major decision for a company.
+- Financial Leverage also helps in making major decisions for a company.

-Financial leverage equation is a very important and sensitive thing as borrowing fund helps a company to grow and increase profit but there is also rick involve which can lean to company potential loss.
-There are mainly two factors needed before considering the value of leverage and that factors are Economical condition of industry and type of industry.
+The financial leverage equation is a very important and sensitive thing as borrowing fund helps a company to grow and increase profit, but there is also rick involve, which can lean to company potential loss.
+There are mainly two factors needed before considering the value of leverage, and that factors are Economical condition of industry and type of industry.